project-open-data/project-open-data.github.io/metadata-changelog.md

 Updates to original draft metadata:

 * Renames "keyword" field to "keywords"
+* Renames "person" field to "contactPoint" to better align with DCAT
 * Aligns "modified", "temporal", and "issued" fields to ISO 8601 of least resolution
 * Aligns "format" field to MIME types
 * Aligns "accrualPeriodicity" field to DCCDAccrualPeriodicity